 U.S.-Designated Hamas Front Gets Symbolic Win in France By Matthew Levitt March 20, 2007

 On March 8, 2007, a French court ordered the Wiesenthal Center’s director for international relations in Paris to pay a symbolic fine in a defamation suit brought by a U.S.-designated Hamas front organization.
 The Committee for Welfare and Aid to the Palestinian (CBSP) charged that it had been defamed by allegations that it finances terrorism and raises funds to support the families of suicide bombers recruited by Hamas.
-Although the French court acknowledged that the 150 exhibits submitted by the defense “indeed constituted an impressive body of evidence,” it nonetheless issued a symbolic ruling in favor of the plaintiff. *CBSP and Hamas*
+Although the French court acknowledged that the 150 exhibits submitted by the defense “indeed constituted an impressive body of evidence,” it nonetheless issued a symbolic ruling in favor of the plaintiff. *CBSP and Hamas*take our poll - story continues below

 The decision appears to have more to do with the intricacies of French libel law than with the facts documenting CBSP’s ties to Hamas.
 In August 2003, the U.S. Treasury Department designated CBSP as a terrorist entity, along with four other charities tied to Hamas and six senior Hamas leaders.
 Australia followed suit, designating all of these targets as terrorist entities.
 Prior to this, the Canadian Security Intelligence Service noted CBSP’s ties to Hamas in a June 2002 “terrorist group profiler” report.